SunHuawei/azure-storage-webpack-plugin/README.md

     path: 'dist',
     filename: 'bundle.js'
   },
+  plugins: [
-  plugins: [new AzureStorageWebpackPlugin({
+    new AzureStorageWebpackPlugin({
+      overwrite: false,
-    blobService: ['storageaccountname','key'],
+      blobService: ['storageaccountname', 'key'],
-    container: { name: 'containername', options: { publicAccessLevel : 'blob' }},
+      container: { name: 'containername', options: { publicAccessLevel: 'blob' }},

       // Optionally set cache control and content type header
       metadata: {
         cacheControl: 'public, max-age=31536000, s-maxage=31536000',
         contentType: 'application/javascript'
       }
-})]
+    })
+  ]
 };
 ```

 This will upload the `dist/bundle.js` file to the specified container.
 Files contained in folders will also be uploaded following the respective folder structure.

 **NOTE:** This plugin is not intented to be used when in a _hot-reloading_ Webpack setup.